 The Sierra Fund (TSF), $35,738, Sierra, Nevada, and Yuba Counties, will build the capacity of rural, low-income, and underrepresented residents of Nevada, Yuba, and Sierra counties to address community fire resilience, assist the community in emergency management planning, and mitigate air quality health impacts.
 TSF will expand the reach of its 30-question community environmental health survey, which asks how community members are impacted by environmental health issues, to collect an additional 100 surveys from the three counties to add to the data from 50 surveys already collected.
 TSF will translate the survey into Spanish to survey Spanish speaking Sierra Nevada residents.
 TSF will use geospatial mapping to identify priority areas in high fire severity zones (as defined by Cal Fire) and will conduct outreach to these areas.
 TSF will identify local community leaders to help prioritize forestry projects at the Yuba Watershed Coordinator Forum and coordinate assistance to support economic development and carbon sequestration through California’s Forest Carbon Plan.
 TSF will work with Fire Safe Councils in the Sierra Nevada to identify defensible space grant programs available for use by forest-based resident.
 TSF will develop a Spanish-language evacuation checklist and conduct outreach to the Latinx community.
 TSF will also work to ensure emergency alert notifications are available in Spanish.
 TSF will identify communities with vulnerabilities to poor air quality and then build a coalition of public health stakeholders to develop a wildfire air quality impacts mitigation strategy.

-The Tuolumne River Preservation Trust (TRT), $27,056, Stanislaus County, will engage community residents from underserved riverside communities (Airport and La Loma neighborhoods) in the City of Modesto to meaningfully participate in Modesto’s General Plan decision-making process.
-TRT will host four community-wide workshops and six community meetings to work with community residents to develop environmental justice policy recommendations for the Modesto General Plan.
-TRT will create General Plan bilingual information sheets, presentations and handouts.
-TRT will engage local and regional decision-makers to adopt land use and transportation policies that advance climate resilience and reflect the needs of low-income communities.
+The Tuolumne River Preservation Trust (TRT), $27,056, Stanislaus County, will engage community residents from under-served riverside communities (Airport and La Loma neighborhoods) and promote climate resilience in the City of Modesto.
+TRT will host four community-wide workshops and six community meetings to work with community residents to understand how they can participate in their local environmental decision-making processes.
+TRT will translate into Spanish available General Plan information sheets, presentations and handouts.

 Valley Improvement Projects, $43,050, Stanislaus County, will target low-income, farmworker, immigrant and Spanish-speaking community residents in Stanislaus County on pesticide exposure and drinking water issues.
-The VIP project will build community capacity to advocate for themselves by creating educational materials, host a conference and training workshop, provide trips to the offices of elected representatives, and educate the community on how to participate in environmental decision-making processes.
+The VIP project will build community capacity by assisting community residents in creating educational materials, hosting a conference and training workshop, and facilitating trips to the offices of their local elected representatives, and educate the community understanding and on how to participate in environmental decision-making processes.

 Wu Yee Children’s Services, $50,000, San Francisco County, will provide a training workshop about flame retardant chemicals sometimes found in furniture and children’s products.
 According to a 2014 study, foam nap mats are one of the major sources of flame retardant exposure in childcare settings.
 Flame retardant chemicals may disrupt brain development and thyroid hormones, affect learning, memory and attention, reduce sperm quality and fertility, and contribute to the formation of cancer.
 Wu Yee will create a multilingual training curriculum for childcare providers about flame retardant chemicals and select safe, environmentally friendly nap mats to distribute to childcare providers in this project.
 The training on flame-retardants will be provided to over 210 childcare providers who service the southeastern and Bayview Hunters Point, Potero Hill, Vistacion Valley, the Excelsior, South of Market and Tenderloin neighborhoods of San Francisco.
 The workshop and materials will be available in Cantonese, Mandarin, English and Spanish.
 After the training, Wu Yee will distribute free flame retardant-free nap mats at no cost to the newly trained childcare providers.
 This intervention will help child-care providers create a safer environment for the children ages 1-5 years in their care, who are particularly vulnerable to the effects of flame retardant chemicals.